10-list Recoloring of Planar Graphs: Reducibility

 For convenience, we record the reducible configurations from Lemma~\ref{second-reduc-lem} in Figure~\ref{main-reduc-fig}(\subref{5165a-fig}, \subref{67a-fig},\subref{6771a-fig}), along with all the configurations that we handle in our next lemma.

-The argument provings Lemmas~\ref{first-reduc-lem} and~\ref{second-reduc-lem} works much more generally, and we will use it (in a more general form) to show that another 30 configurations are $k$-reducible for $k\ge 416$.
-For these remaining configurations our proofs will be more terse, somewhat closer to just a certificate of reducibility.
+The argument proving Lemmas~\ref{first-reduc-lem} and~\ref{second-reduc-lem} works much more generally, and we will use it (in a more general form) to show that many more configurations are $k$-reducible for $k\ge 828$.
+For these remaining configurations our proofs are more terse, closer to just a certificate of reducibility.